Lewistown Chokecherry Festival

 The Chokecherry, a small, maroon-colored fruit with a puckery taste grows wild in Montana.
 The plants begin to bloom in June and the fruit ripens in August.
 The reddish fruits are used in making syrups, jams, jellies, wines and many other culinary treats.

-The day begins with the Kiwanis Club serving an outdoor pancake breakfast on Main Street and Second Avenue, complete with bacon, sausage and of course, chokecherry syrup!
+The day begins with the Kiwanis Club serving an outdoor pancake breakfast (tentative) on Main Street and Second Avenue, complete with pancakes, bacon, sausage and of course, chokecherry syrup!

-From the Chokecherry culinary contest, pit spitting contest, and live entertainment to the children's activities and 5k run/walk and 10k run, the day is packed with opportunities for food and fun!
+Complete with children's activities and live entertainment, the day is packed with opportunities for food and fun!
 Main street is literally lined with arts & crafts booths and food vendors offering a variety of gifts, baked goods, fresh garden fare, raffles and much more.